thehelp/cluster/README.md

 });
 ```

 Anything run outside of the `master`/`worker` callbacks you pass to cluster will be run in all of your processes.
 So a `Graceful` instance is created for each process, and logging is set up too.
-Since the `master` callback wasn't provided, a basic default is provided: create a `Master` instance, call `start()`.
+Since the `master` callback wasn't provided, a basic default creates a `Master` instance and calls `start()`.

 Now, in the same directory, your `server.js` file: